Low Calorie Protein Balls with Oats

 protein balls

-• Freeze the Low Calorie Protein Balls: Add the low calorie protein balls to a plate or cookie sheet topped with parchment paper.
+Freeze – Add the low calorie protein balls to a plate or cookie sheet topped with parchment paper.
 Make sure they have space between them, and pop the tray into the freezer.
-Once frozen solid, add to a freezer bag or container.
+Once frozen solid, move to a freezer bag or container.

 Low Calorie Protein Balls with Oats Recipe